 - Commercial tools like DebugBear, GTmetrix, or Calibre

-Web performance tests are often run on a computer with a fast network connection.
-Testing tools slow down the network in order to better show how a real user might experience a website, for example if a user is on a slow mobile connection.
+Web performance tests are often run on a computer with a fast network connection, for example in a data center or on a wifi connection.
+Page speed testing tools slow down the network in order to better show how a real user might experience a website, for example if a user is on a slow mobile connection.

 Network throttling also ensures that metrics are more consistent, as the same network speed is used to run every test.